Anksharskarp/Anksharskarp.github.io/documentation/testing.md

-The separate `tests/browser/tools.spec.mjs` suite exercises Tools navigation, equation updates, click and keyboard seeds, Tab focus exit, curve removal, phase analysis, invalid-input recovery, stopped integrations, exported file contents, responsive settings, automated accessibility, and no-JavaScript/module-failure states.
+The separate `tests/browser/tools.spec.mjs` suite exercises Tools navigation, equation updates, click and keyboard seeds, Tab focus exit, curve removal, phase analysis, invalid-input recovery, stopped integrations, exported file contents, responsive windows, automated accessibility, and no-JavaScript/module-failure states.
+Window tests cover native form ownership, retained drafts, validation inside the active window, Escape and backdrop closing, focus return, and removing the final solution.
+Each of the five windows receives desktop/mobile layout and accessibility checks, with a separate 320×568 test for scrolling and reachable actions.
 It also checks zoom/reset, every preset, and mobile touch scrolling without adding accidental solutions.
 Tools must load its own numerical modules without requesting the homepage terminal or Three.js.
 Check actual run results in [the review](review.md).

+Run browser suites sequentially.
+Separate Playwright processes can reuse port 4175 and remove each other's artifacts or stop the shared server.
+Use one full suite run for normal verification; rerun only affected tests when checking a follow-up fix.

 The 3D browser tests enable Chromium's software renderer so they can verify actual rendering without a physical GPU.
 This flag is test-only.
 Real-device GPU behavior,